What programs does SEAS offer?

-Dual degree enrollment will generally require 2.5-3.5 years of study, depending on the programs.
+Dual-degree enrollment will generally require 2.5 to 3.5 years of study, depending on the programs.

-The MLA program is a 3-year program for most students, but students that have completed a Bachelor of Landscape Architecture degree may qualify for enrollment in a 2-year, non-accredited MLA program.
+The MLA program is a three-year program for most students, but students that have completed a Bachelor of Landscape Architecture degree may qualify for enrollment in a two-year, non-accredited MLA program.

 Are SEAS graduate degree programs offered online?

 No, all SEAS graduate programs are residential and require in-person coursework.